jundalisay/sp/content/en/research/smith/wealth-of-nations/book-3/chapter-3b.md

 - Except for Venice, this is also how all the considerable Italian republics were formed*.
 - So many Italian republics arose and perished between the end of the 12th and the beginning of the 16th century.

-> *Translator's note=  This is similar to how the Roman Empire collapsed under the competition of the Germanic tribes
+{{< n n="This is similar to how the Roman Empire collapsed under the competition of the Germanic tribes" >}}

 ## The Origin of Representation in Parliaments

-11 In countries where the sovereign’s authority was never destroyed, such as in France or England, the cities had no opportunity to become independent.
+<sup>11</sup> In countries where the sovereign’s authority was never destroyed, such as in France or England, the cities had no opportunity to become independent.

 However, they became so big that the sovereign could not impose taxes besides the stated tax-farm, without their own consent.
 They were instead called on to send deputies to the general assembly<!--  of the states of the kingdom -->.
 Those deputies=
 - joined the clergy and the barons to grant extraordinary aid to the king on urgent occasions